Creating an email template in Outlook

 - Select an email template in the templates tree.

-- Press F2 key on your keyboard or the Edit icon on the Template Phrases toolbar.
+- Press F2 key on your keyboard or the Edit icon on the toolbar.
 You can also right-click on the template and select the Edit option.

 - Make the necessary changes and click OK to save the template in Outlook.

-- To insert a macro into your template, select the template in the list and click Edit.
+- To insert a macro, select the template in the list and click Edit.
+It's also possible to add a macro when you are creating a new text pattern.

 - Click on the Insert macros button at the bottom of the Edit template window.